seraficaj/fccsf_wsl_guide/desktop-applications.md

+## Slack

+Download the [Slack Desktop Client](https://slack.com/downloads/windows).
+We recommend using the Desktop client over the website version of Slack because it is easier to get notifications, upload files, and do other actions.
+Our Slack workspace is the most active forum of our chapter.

 ## Text Editor
 Earlier, we installed VSCode.
 Open up Windows Terminal and type `code .` to create a shortcut in your terminal to open up VSCode.
 It's much faster than looking for a folder and then opening it in VSCode.